-1. Coordinate activities as such that they are performed appropriately in regard to establish operating procedures.
-2. Coordinate the necessary resources regarding Stores as such that they are adequate to support the necessary activities and that the related inquiries are followed up by appropriate means.
-3. Stores management.
-4. Stock Take coordination 5.
-Approve stores related inquiries and requisitions.
-6. Coordinate related inquiries with Procurement, and Maintenance personnel or other users.
-7. Evaluate the job performance of his/her subordinate.
-8. Maintaining a storage area capable of receiving, segregating, storing and transporting to the required parts.
-9. Arranged for supplied parts to be properly identified and segregated.
+1. Coordinate the necessary resources regarding Stores as such that they are adequate to support the necessary activities and that the related inquiries are followed up by appropriate means.
+2. Coordinate related inquiries with Procurement, and Maintenance personnel or other users.
+3. Maintaining a storage area capable of receiving, segregating, storing and transporting to the required parts 4.
+Arranged for supplied parts to be properly identified and segregated.
 Keep current lists of such parts.
-10. Developing proper storage facilities for chemicals and/or shelf-life materials in identifiable, secured and temperature controller locations according to manufacturer recommendations, having labels to identify the contents, the physical characteristic and life duration on each shelf life material.
-11. Checking the shelf-life for expiration dates every month.
+5. Developing proper storage facilities for chemicals and/or shelf-life materials in identifiable, secured and temperature controller locations according to manufacturer recommendations, having labels to identify the contents, the physical characteristic and life duration on each shelf life material.
+6. Checking the shelf-life for expiration dates every month.
 Develop a warning system for their identification and withdrawal of such material from the store.
-12. Segregating flammable and hazardous material in distance from the other material.
-13. Providing designated storage areas restricted to unauthorized personnel.
-Designated areas will be appropriately labeled for the easy identification of the materials.
-14. Using computerized system to assist in the quick identification and retrieval of materials and inventory control in the stock and keep records show the number of parts consumed.
-15. To conduct any other duties assigned by Technical Support.
+7. Segregating flammable and hazardous material in distance from the other material.
+8. Receiving inspection with authorization from Chief Inspector 9.
+To conduct any other duties assigned by Technical Support.

-1. Has been trained for all training required according to its Training Program.
+1. Has been trained for all training required according to Training Program.